TritonDataCenter/sdc-docker/docs/api/commands/rm.md

 * `--link` does nothing
 * `--volumes` does nothing

-Please contact Joyent support or file a ticket if you discover any additional divergence.
+Please file a ticket if you discover any additional divergence.

 ## Related

-- [`sdc-deletemachine`](https://apidocs.joyent.com/cloudapi/#DeleteMachine) and `DELETE /my/machines/:id` in CloudAPI
+* [`sdc-deletemachine`](https://apidocs.tritondatacenter.com/cloudapi/#DeleteMachine) and `DELETE /my/machines/:id` in CloudAPI